robx/pzprjs/docs/SupportedPuzzles.md

 # Supported Puzzle

-They are the list of supported puzzle.
+They are the lists of supported puzzle by pzpr.js.
-As well as the name of the puzzle, acceptable pid for puzzle.open() API is described (first one is used for pid internally).
+As well as the name of the puzzle, acceptable pid for puzzle.open() API is indicated (first one is used for pid internally).

 ## Black Cells Puzzles
 ### Regular